huggingface/blog/fine-tune-whisper.md

 | 4000 |    0.0006     | 9.78  |     0.4519      | 32.01 |
 | 5000 |    0.0002     | 12.22 |     0.4679      | 32.10 |

-Our best WER is 32.0% after 5000 training steps.
-For reference, the pre-trained Whisper `small` model achieves a WER of TODO%, meaning we achieve an improvement of X% absolute through fine-tuning.
+Our best WER is 32.0% after 4000 training steps.
+For reference, the pre-trained Whisper `small` model achieves a WER of 63.5%, meaning we achieve an improvement of 31.5% absolute through fine-tuning.
-Not bad for 8h of training data!
+Not bad for just 8h of training data!

 We're now ready to share our fine-tuned model on the Hugging Face Hub.
 To make it more accessible with appropriate tags and README information,